Horea94/Fruit-Images-Dataset/readme.md

 ## Neural network code ##

 We have implemented a convolutional network for classifying the images.
-See the [src/image_classification](src/image_classification) folder for more details
+See the [src/image_classification](src/image_classification) folder for more details.
+Results of the numerical experiments are presented in the article from [papers](papers) folder.

 ## How to cite ##

 Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), Fruit recognition from images using deep learning, Acta Univ.
 Sapientiae, Informatica Vol. 10, Issue 1, pp. 26-42, 2018.

+Last version of the paper can be read from [papers](papers) folder.

 ## How we created the dataset ##